 Increasing MemStore size for RegionServer

-If you are an administrator, you can increase the size of the MemStore to increase the number of regions for the RegionServer.
+If you are an administrator, you can adjust the size of the MemStore in hbase-site.xml configuration file depending on your need.

 Use of the RegionServer MemStore largely determines the maximum number of regions for the RegionServer.
 Each region has one MemStore for each column family, which grows to a configurable size, usually between 128 and 256 MB.
 You can specify this size by using the hbase.hregion.memstore.flush.size property in the hbase-site.xml configuration file.
 The RegionServer dedicates some fraction of total memory to region MemStores based on the value of the hbase.regionserver.global.memstore.size configuration property.
 If usage exceeds this configurable size, HBase might become unresponsive or compaction storms might occur.